-- A requisition number beginning with the number zero (0) to represent FY 2020 (e.g., 0-00001). - Your Billing Address Code (BAC), which is necessary to properly identify your agency/bureau and a Line of Accounting Number (LOA if required by your agency). - Credit Card information if using this method for payment. - Clearly identify on the requisition in the "Title" box that it is for publishing in the FR or the CFR for FY 2020. - A valid signature signed by your agency's authorized personnel as reflected in our agency signature files. - Contact information (email, phone number).
+- A requisition number beginning with the number four (4) to represent FY 2024 (e.g., 4-00001). - Your Billing Address Code (BAC), which is necessary to properly identify your agency/bureau, and a Line of Accounting Number (LOA if required by your agency). - TAS-BETC (if an IPAC transaction). - Credit Card information if using this method for payment. - Clearly identify on the requisition in the "Title" box that it is for publishing in the FR or the CFR for FY 2024. - Contact information (email, phone number).

-If you have any questions concerning this circular please contact OFR Publishing Services, phone 202.512.2100 or email ojg@gpo.gov.
+If you have any questions concerning this circular please contact OFR Publishing Services at email ojg@gpo.gov.

-Rates for FY 2020 are as follows:
+Rates for FY 2024 are as follows:

+Federal Register

-Federal Register MS Word submission Manuscript Copy Camera Copy \$453/per page \$522/per page \$522/per page \$151/per column \$174/per column \$174/per column Code of Federal Regulations \$85/per page N/A
+MS Word submission \$453/per page \$151/per column Manuscript Copy \$522/per page \$174/per column Camera Copy \$522/per page \$174/per column

+Code of Federal Regulations \$85/per page N/A